Skip to Content

 You can fix any plastic with the right kind of glue.
 We can tell help you find the perfect solution for your project.

-what is plastic glue?
+What is plastic glue?

 Plastic is used in countless applications, from toys to spacecraft.
 Its uniquely flexible and durable composition makes it incredibly useful, but it also creates problems when repairing with glue, as many adhesives can dissolve or fail to properly bond with the plastic.
 You need to find the right adhesive for the job, and the product must be meant for your specific plastic type.